dsimon-dev/tugraz-news/README.md

 # TU Graz News

 An android app for reading TU Graz newsgroups.
-WIP.

 ![Screenshots](/screenshots/combined.png?raw=true)

+## Update

+As I've lost motivation, and the TU Graz is moving away from Newsgroups and towards TeachCenter & Discord, I have stopped working on this app.

 ## Features